 For more help with personal finance, contact us today.

 1 “Widow Facts”, Marilyn Murray Wilison Creators Syndicate, August 18, 2017

 2 “Life Insurance Policies: How Payouts Work” Gina Roberts-Grey Investopedia, August 11, 2019

-Although AXA Advisors and its financial professionals do not provide tax or legal advice or services and you should consult with your personal advisors regarding your specific situation, the financial professionals with Dayton and Sydney can work with your tax and legal advisors to help ensure the decisions you are making during your time of grief are appropriate for your current and future needs.
+Although Equitable Advisors and its financial professionals do not provide tax or legal advice or services and you should consult with your personal advisors regarding your specific situation, the financial professionals with Dayton and Sydney can work with your tax and legal advisors to help ensure the decisions you are making during your time of grief are appropriate for your current and future needs.